peacheym/aurebesh_translator/README.md

 ## Acknowledgements

-Thank you to the developers that created the resources I used to implment this project!
+Thank you to the developers that created the resources I used to implement this project!